ohunter/Observ/README.md

 # PyOb (Python Observer)

-A simple curses based system monitor
+A simple curses based system monitor similar to that of glances and htop